 Your EIN is similar to an individual’s Social Security number, except this number is for tax purposes.
 It lets you pay and file taxes, hire and pay employees, open business bank accounts, and much more.
 Even if you’re the only member of your LLC, you might want to secure an EIN to separate your personal finances from your business finances.

 Once you have your EIN, the process is almost complete!
 The last step is to check to see if you’re required to obtain any licenses or permits to operate in North Dakota.
 Regulations vary depending on the industry of your LLC, so be sure to review the state’s guidelines here.
-There are also licenses that are needed at the federal and local level, so you’ll need to do some research.
+There are also licenses that are needed at the federal and local levels, so you’ll need to do some research.

 When you file and submit your Articles of Organization online for your North Dakota LLC, your filing is typically processed and active within 24 hours.
 Online filing is strongly encouraged, but if you file via mail, expect the process to take several business days.